 However, the Bible also warns, “There shall come in the last days scoffers...saying, Where is the promise of His coming?
 For since the fathers [the patriarchs] fell asleep, all things continue as they were from the beginning of the creation” (II Pet.
 3:3-4).
 Beware of those who scoff at all end-time prophecy.

-Matthew 24 primarily deals with the final destruction of Jerusalem, possibly including a restored Temple.
-This destruction is referred to as “the abomination of desolation” in Daniel 12:11.
+Matthew 24 primarily deals with the final desolation of Jerusalem, possibly including a restored Temple.
+This desolation is part of the fulfillment of what is referred to as “the abomination of desolation” in Daniel 12:11.
 (Notice Matthew 24:15 and Mark 13:14.)
 While many Bible prophecies have dual fulfillments, “the abomination of desolation” has three.

 The first fulfillment occurred in 167 B.C., when Syrian king Antiochus Epiphanes offered a pig to the Greek god Zeus on the Temple altar in Jerusalem.
 The second fulfillment is a type of what Christ referred to in Matthew 24:15, when Roman armies destroyed Jerusalem in A.D.
 70. The third fulfillment—the main one—is now imminent!